 Good for the soul but potentially bad for the stomach, soup can high sky-high sodium counts that may lead to water retention and temporary weight gain.
 When you overload your system with salt, your kidneys can’t keep up; salt that would otherwise be flushed away has to sit in your bloodstream, where it attracts water, causing increases blood pressure and bloating.
 Instead of the canned variety, whip up one of these 20 Best-Ever Fat Burning Soups.

-Get Rid of
+Get Rid of The Gum

 Not only does chewing gum cause you to swallow tummy-bloating air, many gums also contain sugar alcohols and artificial sweeteners like sorbitol and xylitol that can cause bloat.
 Skip the gum altogether or opt for an organic variety like Glee gum or Simply gum instead.
 They’re still low-cal, but they don’t use sweeteners that’ll make you puff up.

-THEN, YOU’VE GOT TO
+THEN, YOU’VE GOT TO STOCK THE KITCHEN

 After you’ve gotten rid of the weight loss saboteurs, it’s time to restock your shelves with